 Students in the UNCSA Cello Studio range from high school to graduate-level studies.
 The studio is led by Dr. Brooks Whitehouse.

-As a masters student at UNCSA, Ben Therrell is the cellist of Chrysalis Chamber Music Institute’s Giannini String Quartet—one of three graduate ensembles housed within that elite program.
-He is also a member of the Fayetteville Symphony and has performed with many groups in North Carolina, New Mexico and Colorado, including the Winston-Salem Symphony, New Mexico Philharmonic, Boulder Symphony and others.
-Ben studied with David Schepps and Lisa Collins at the University of New Mexico, as well as with Tanya Carey and Susan Kempter—both major Suzuki teacher trainers.
-At UNM, Ben received a dual emphasis Bachelor of Music in Cello Performance and String Pedagogy and is a Suzuki-certified teacher.
-He has taught with the UNM String Pedagogy Lab School, the New Mexico School of Music and as a freelance private instructor.
-Ben has also played for such noteworthy cellists as Lynn Harrell, Alan Harris, Rhonda Rider, Wendy Warner, Antonio Lysy, Scott Kluksdahl, Alex Ezerman, Andrew Mark, Kim Cook, Jeff Lestrapes and Mark Votapek.
+Ben Therrell is a cellist and Suzuki-certified teacher based out of Winston-Salem, NC.
+He is currently pursuing a Master of Music in Cello Performance at the University of North Carolina School of the Arts (UNCSA) under the guidance of Brooks Whitehouse.
+Ben currently is a member of the Giannini String Quartet, part of the Chrysalis Chamber Music Institute directed by Ida Bieler and coached by Ulrich Eichenauer.
+He has performed with many groups in North Carolina, New Mexico, and Colorado including the Winston-Salem Symphony, Fayetteville Symphony, New Mexico Philharmonic, Boulder Symphony and others.
+He has studied closely with David Schepps and Lisa Collins of the University of New Mexico (UNM), along with Tanya Carey and Susan Kempter, major Suzuki teacher trainers.
+At UNM, Ben received a dual emphasis Bachelor of Music in Cello Performance and String Pedagogy.
+He has taught with the UNM String Pedagogy Lab School, the New Mexico School of Music, and as a freelance private instructor.
+Ben has also played for and received feedback from noteworthy cellists such as Lynn Harrell, Alan Harris, Rhonda Rider, Wendy Warner, Antonio Lysy, Brant Taylor, Scott Kluksdahl, Alex Ezerman, Andrew Mark, Kim Cook, Jeff Lestrapes, and Mark Votapek.

 Joe is a musician from Newnan, Ga. who is currently studying cello performance.
 At the age of nine, Joe began his music study on guitar with John Verner of the US Army Band, and at age 15 began cello lessons with Spencer Brewer of the Chattanooga Symphony.